anmarjarjees/arduino-code/README.md

 > I = R / V (To calculate the Current)
 > R = V / I (To calculate the Resistance which is what we need to use)

-So to determine the minimum acceptable value of the resister, we can use this formula/equation:
+So to determine the minimum acceptable value of the resistor, we can use this formula/equation:
 > R = V / I

 We need the value of "V" and the value "I" to find "R", we will learn to find them in the next topics. <br>